rjpcasalino/blog_bt/src/posts/2020-05-10-COBOL:_A_Brief_Introduction.md

 Let's read a bit about the OPEN statement:

 > The phrases INPUT, OUTPUT, I-O...specify the mode to be used for opening [a] file.
 At least one of the phrases INPUT, OUTPUT, I-O, must be specified with the OPEN keyword.
-The INPUT, OUTPUT, I-O phrases can appear in any order. <sup><a href="#sup2">[2]</a></sup>
+The INPUT, OUTPUT, I-O phrases can appear in any order. <sup id="fnref:2"><a href="#sup2">[2]</a></sup>

 The true bulk of our program reads: